 Babywearing Safety Tips & Reminders

-Historically speaking, there are many different ways to practice the ancient tradition of babywearing.
 Babywearing is not a new trend, it is a culturally rich practice held by communities all over the world since the beginning of time.
-Here at LoveHeld, we utilize the ring sling baby carrier for many reasons!
-Ring sling carriers enable for a high positioning of baby while wearing which is easier for the caregiver to monitor baby at all times.
-LoveHeld slings are also flattering for all body types, quick to put on and adjust, convenient as they roll up compact enough to fit in a diaper bag without taking up a lot of space, ultra soft and comfortable against delicate skin, and support a soothing connected environment for caregiver and baby.
+Here at LoveHeld, we utilize the ring sling baby carrier for many reasons.
+Ring sling baby carriers enable for a high positioning of baby while wearing which is easier for the caregiver to monitor baby at all times.
+LoveHeld slings are also flattering for all body types, quick to put on and adjust, convenient as they roll up compact enough to fit in a diaper bag without taking up a lot of space, ultra soft and comfortable against delicate skin, and foster a soothing connected environment for caregiver and baby.

 Here are 3 VERY IMPORTANT SAFETY REMINDERS to keep in mind when using a sing sling baby carrier, especially for young babies in the front carrying positioning.